nixos-asia/website/en/nixos-install-oneclick.md

 installation finished!
 ```

-- Take note of the IP address of your machine using `ifconfig`.
+1. Take note of the IP address of your machine using `ifconfig`.
-- Reboot your computer (or VM)!
-And you should boot into NixOS.
+1. Reboot your computer (or VM)!
+Expect to boot into NixOS.
-- Test ssh access using `ssh root@<ip-addr>`
+1. Test ssh access using `ssh root@<ip-addr>`

 ## User management

 The above flake is meant to be used on a server.
 As such, it authorizes root access through SSH keys.

 - [ ] If you are setting up a desktop, you may have to ...